 However, unlike the XXI - which has at least a handful of functional replicas on the market - anyone looking for a replica of this sword type is going to be left a little disappointed..

-Otherwise, if you want a Type XXII to round out your collection, the only real option is to have one custom made..
+luck and the only real option is to have one custom made..

 MyArmory has an excellent in depth article on Type XXII swords (and XXI) here which explains their history and lists some high end reproductions and images of actual antiques.